moneytree/moneytree-link-ios-sdk/Documentation/AwesomeApp.md

 The Moneytree Link SDK is configured in `ViewController.swift`.

-It uses PKCE for authorization by default.
-You can change `authMode` to `.authCodeGrant` if you need to test the Code Grant authorization flow.

 You can edit `Constants.configuration` to change other configuration settings to match your use case.

 > :information_source: This is **NOT** part of the SDK's spec, just an example of how to implement it in AwesomeApp.
 You can implement the configuration of the SDK in any way you prefer.